-Waste, which is not contaminated by oil, paint, powder, ink and any chemical, is considered as solid waste.
-The examples of solid waste are paper waste, polybag/polythene sheet, plastic waste, metal waste, wooden waste, empty drums, etc.
+Waste, which is not contaminated by oil, paint, powder, ink, and any chemical, is considered solid waste.
+Examples of solid waste are paper waste, polybag/polythene sheet, plastic waste, metal waste, wooden waste, empty drums, etc.

 10.2 Hazardous Waste:

-Waste, which is contaminated with oil, paint and any chemical, is considered as hazardous waste.
-The examples of hazardous waste are contaminated cotton/paper/plastic/polybag, sheet / wooden waste, hand gloves, mask, containers.
+Waste, which is contaminated with oil, paint, and any chemical, is considered hazardous waste.
+Examples of hazardous waste are contaminated cotton/paper/plastic/polybag, sheet / wooden waste, hand gloves, mask, containers.
 Empty drums of oil, paint, chemicals, paint, ink, etc.